IBWait

 Atlas training products

-When different AI Cores operate the same global memory block, this function can be called to synchronize the AI Cores to avoid data dependency problems such as write-after-read, read-after-write, and write-after-write.
-IBWait and IBSet are used in pairs to indicate the synchronous waiting instruction between cores, waiting for the completion of a core operation.
+When different cores operate on the same global memory and data dependency issues such as read-after-write, write-after-read, or write-after-write may occur, call this function to insert synchronization statements to avoid data read/write errors caused by such data dependencies.
+IBWait and IBSet are used in pairs to indicate the synchronization waiting instruction between cores, waiting for the completion of a core operation.

 Prototype